Formal Foundations for Controlled Stochastic Activity Networks: Nondeterministic Models

 \subsection{Closure Properties of Controlled $\omega$-Language Families}

 The closure analysis naturally extends to the $\omega$-language setting, where infinite behaviors are captured by controlled B\"uchi automata.
-We formalize the corresponding closure notions for these models and relate them to the classical $\omega$-language hierarchy established by B\"uchi, McNaughton, and Landweber. \begin{definition}[Uniform and Standard Closure under $\omega$-Language Operations] Let $\mathcal{S}_{\omega}$ denote the class of controlled B\"uchi automata (plants accepting $\omega$-languages), and for each policy class $\Pi \in \{0, F, \mathrm{Stack}, \mathrm{Tape}\}$ let $L^{\omega}_{\Pi}(S)$ denote the $\omega$-languages realizable by policies $\pi \in \Pi$ on a plant $S \in \mathcal{S}_{\omega}$.
+We formalize the corresponding closure notions for these models and relate them to the classical $\omega$-language hierarchy established by B\"uchi, McNaughton, and Landweber. \begin{definition} Let $\mathcal{S}_{\omega}$ denote the class of controlled B\"uchi automata (plants accepting $\omega$-languages), and for each policy class $\Pi \in \{0, F, \mathrm{Stack}, \mathrm{Tape}\}$ let $L^{\omega}_{\Pi}(S)$ denote the $\omega$-languages realizable by policies $\pi \in \Pi$ on a plant $S \in \mathcal{S}_{\omega}$.

 \textbf{(a) Uniform Closure.} The family

 is said to be \emph{uniformly closed} under a $k$-ary $\omega$-language operation $Op : (P(A^{\omega}))^{k} \!\to\!
 P(A^{\omega})$ if there exists a computable constructor